-Bicuspid Aortic Valve
+Bicuspid Aortic Valve Disease

-If untreated, BAVD can lead to aortic aneurysm or aortic dissection.
+If left untreated, BAVD can lead to:

 - Chest pain